-Figure S4: Recovery of suppressed phase for red blood cell membrane fluctuations. (a)-(c) are phase image of RBC, its rms phase fluctuation map and instantaneous height map (scale bar is in nm) corresponding to original phase reconstruction. (d)-(f) are the corresponding (as shown in (a)-(c)) corrected phase image, rms phase fluctuations and instantaneous height map, respectively, by using the proposed method. (g) Comparison of original and corrected temporal phase of membrane, and (h) Comparison of RBCs membrane rms fluctuations measured from presented confocal interferometric microscopy, dynamic speckle based phase and DPM systems.
+Supplementary Figure 4: Recovery of suppressed phase for red blood cell membrane fluctuations. (a)-(c) are phase image of RBC, its rms phase fluctuation map and instantaneous height map (scale bar is in nm) corresponding to original phase reconstruction. (d)-(f) are the corresponding (as shown in (a)-(c)) corrected phase image, rms phase fluctuations and instantaneous height map, respectively, by using the proposed method (scale bar 5µm). (g) Comparison of original and corrected temporal phase of membrane, and (h) Comparison of RBCs membrane rms fluctuations measured from presented confocal interferometric microscopy, dynamic speckle based phase and DPM systems.
+The line within each box represents the median, and the lower and upper boundaries of the box indicate the first and third quartiles, respectively.
+Error bars (whiskers) represent the interquartile range (n = 28).

-S4.
-Nucleic and membrane fluctuations animation
+Supplementary Note 4: Nucleic and membrane fluctuations animation

-Figure S5 shows the animation video of membrane fluctuations of cell bottom interface, nucleic and plasma membrane fluctuations of embryonic stem cells.
+Supplementary Figure 5 shows the animation video of membrane fluctuations of cell bottom interface, nucleic and plasma membrane fluctuations of embryonic stem cells.
 The phase reconstructed from the temporal sequence of recorded interferograms recorded corresponding to nucleic and plasma membranes is converted to the height map [7, 8].
 The topography plot sequence, reconstructed at each time point, is showing the corresponding membrane fluctuations.